M6D6M6A/G_MODE/README.md

 ## Usage

-You have two options, `run.vbs` to just simulate a single keypress and `run_manager.vbs` to also automatically manage AWCC if it is not running or crashed and make sure it switches to the other mode.
+### You have two options:

+1. `run.vbs` to just simulate a single keypress
+2. `run_manager.vbs` to also automatically manage AWCC if it is not running or crashed and make sure it switches to the other mode.